Malaysian minister Ewon Benedick resigns from Cabinet over Sabah's 40% ruling

 It also ordered that an agreement be reached on Sabah’s 40 per cent share of federal revenue for each financial year from 1974 to 2021, with this process to be completed within 180 days.

-The AGC confirmed on Saturday that it had received the court's written judgment and that it would examine its reasoning before deciding on the next course of action, the Malay Mail reported.
+The AGC has confirmed that it had received the court's written judgment and that it would examine its reasoning before deciding on the next course of action.

-“The department will conduct a thorough review of the judgment and consider all relevant legal aspects before taking any further action,” the AGC said on Saturday.
+“The department will conduct a thorough review of the judgment and consider all relevant legal aspects before taking any further action,” the AGC said in a statement on Friday, as reported by the Malay Mail.

 Citing UPKO's constitution, Ewon said one of the party's principles was to uphold the 1963 Malaysia Treaty and Sabah's constitutional rights.